shepherliu/bzzwikimirror/README.md

 6. we build a daemon website with swarm test network at http://141.94.55.59:8080/

+7. see our daemon video at:

-7. if you only want to run the http server on your local system without upload the zim files duplicated.
+8. if you only want to run the http server on your local system without upload the zim files duplicated.

     (1) download the latest db file through your bee node: